ronospace/Flow-Ai/PRE_LAUNCH_CHECKLIST.md

 ### Current Status: **98% Ready**

-The ZyraFlow app is nearly ready for app store deployment.
+The Flow Ai app is nearly ready for app store deployment.
 All core features are implemented, tested, and optimized.
 The app builds successfully for both debug and release configurations, passes all tests, and meets performance standards.

 ### APK Details
 - **Release APK Size**: 69.2MB